SpeechColab/Leaderboard/README.md

 ## 2. TestSet Zoo

-To pull a released test set:
+To pull a test set from cloud-storage to your local testset-zoo (`leaderboard/datasets/*`):
 ```
 ops/pull dataset <TEST_SET_ID>
 ```